Peter Lusk: Reflections on my mahi with peace researcher Owen Wilkes

-The Owen Wilkes book Peacemonger, edited by May Bass and Mark Derby, will be launched in Wellington tomorrow after earlier launches in Auckland and Christchurch.
+The Owen Wilkes book Peacemonger, edited by May Bass and Mark Derby, was due to be launched in Wellington today after earlier launches in Auckland and Christchurch.
 Here Buller conservationist Peter Lusk reflects on his mahi with Owen.

 COMMENTARY: By Peter Lusk